Automattic/jetpack/readme.txt

 **Bug fixes**

+* Instagram Embeds: ensure that Instagram URLs with additional URL parameters can be embedded as well.
 * Media Extractor: prevent PHP notice for some URLs.
 * Publicize: avoid block editor errors when no Publicize connections are available.
 * Synchronization flow: avoid potential Fatal errors when updating the plugin from the Dashboard > Updates screen.